srieyulianti/Master-Thesis/README.md

 Synchronize the guideline in that link with the original DCAP project in the following link: https://github.com/intel/SGXDataCenterAttestationPrimitives

-Make sure both sample codes, the Quote Generation and the Quote Verification works successfully.
+Make sure both sample codes, the Quote Generation and the Quote Verification work successfully.